SenpaiHunters/SpotOn/README.md

 unlikely, and very time consuming.

-# How do i enable V 0.4 - No Spotify Lyrics?
-Then Let's Check Genius!
+# How do i enable V 0.4 - 'No Spotify Lyrics?
+Then Let's Check Genius!'

-### To enable it do follow this Step-By-Step!
+### To enable it, simply follow this Step-By-Step guide!
 1. Click on Tampermonkey (or any userscript)